hthreads/hthreads.github.io/classes/embedded-systems/labs/lab7/index.md

 4. To create a thread in FreeRTOS, we first need to create a task handle struct that the kernel will use to associate a task with.
 Above `main()`, create a handle called SupervisorTaskHandle and initialize it to null: `TaskHandle_t SupervisorTaskHandle = NULL;`
 5. Next, we need to create a task handler function that will be executed for the supervisor task.
 Similar to last lab, create a function that will act as a thread runner that takes in a void pointer parameter: `void SupervisorTask(void *arg){...}`.
 Fill out the body of this function with just an infinite loop.
-6. Now we are going to formally create the supervisor task with `xCreateTask`.
-This macro has the following parameters: `xCreateTask(pvTaskCode, pcName, usStackDepth, pvParameters, uxPriority, pxCreatedTask)`.
+6. Now we are going to formally create the supervisor task with `xTaskCreate`.
+This macro has the following parameters: `xTaskCreate(pvTaskCode, pcName, usStackDepth, pvParameters, uxPriority, pxCreatedTask)`.
 These parameters are explained by hovering over the macro name, right-clicking, and opening the declaration (or F3).
 The parameter details are also provided below:
     - **pvTaskCode** Pointer to the task entry function.
 Tasks must be implemented to never return (i.e. continuous loop).
     - **pcName** A descriptive name for the task.
 This is mainly used to facilitate debugging.
 The max length is defined by `configMAX_TASK_NAME_LEN` - default is 10. (e.g. "Supervisor")
     - **usStackDepth** The size of the task stack specified as the number of variables the stack can hold - not the number of bytes.
 For example, if the stack is 16 bits wide and `usStackDepth` is defined as 100, 200 bytes will be allocated for stack storage.